-Three rooms available, each with a private bathroom, large super king bed and deluxe linen and fittings.
+Three rooms are available for a minimum of two nights accommodation, each with a private bathroom, large super king bed and deluxe linen and fittings.
 There are wonderful outdoor seating areas and a spa pool with a panoramic view of Lake Taupō.

 Cherry Tree Cottage

-A self-contained cottage sleeping up to four people with its own private spa pool.
+A self-contained cottage accommodating up to four people.
+The cottage has its own private spa pool.

 Book one of the three rooms in our lodge guest wing direct and get a free bottle of Taupō Rive Gauche pinot gris wine (valued at $20).

 To access this offer, please use the discount code ‘direct’.

 We hope your stay with us will become a special memory!

 View of gazebo in spring.
 It has the best view of Lake Taupō.

 Mt Tauhara at dusk.